jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

   case NotFound
 ```

-It’s always good to explore the [Scala standard library](https://scala-lang.org/api/3.x/).
+It's always good to explore the [Scala standard library](https://scala-lang.org/api/3.x/).
 After all, why use a custom type when there is something suitable in the standard library?

 Can you find a suitable type for `LookupResult`?